SERVICES

 Building Permits

-All storefront buildings and structures erected within the University Endowment Lands (UEL) must comply with the applicable sections of the Land Use, Building and Community Administration Bylaw (including all schedules and maps)
+All storefront buildings and structures erected within the University Endowment Lands (UEL) must comply with the applicable sections of the Land Use, Building and Community Administration Bylaw.
+Building Permits and the associated fees are required before:

 • constructing, repairing or altering a building or structure;